cl-uh-b/cl-uh-b.github.io/index.md

 This file contains default definitions for Profiles and Clubs.

 The settings.development.json file contains a field called "loadAssetsFile".
-It is set to false, but if you change it to true, then the data in the file app/private/data.json will also be loaded.
-The code to do this illustrates how to initialize a system when the initial data exceeds the size limitations for the settings file.
+This allows us to use the club.json file to load all the club data.

 ## Quality Assurance